lata-11/GHCI_HACKATHON/README.md

 ## 🌿 Campaign Poster Generator

-This notebook is a submission for the GHCI 2024 hackathon, which aims to create a solution that can be integrated with generative AI for environmental sustainability and creative AI innovations.
+This notebook is a submission for the **GHCI 2024 hackathon** organized by AnitaB.org India, which aims to create a solution that can be integrated with generative AI for environmental sustainability and creative AI innovations.
 It showcases an AI-powered tool for generating environmental campaign posters using Gradio.
 The tool leverages the Stable Diffusion model to create images based on user-defined parameters, such as region, language, and specific environmental issues.
 Users can add custom slogans with color-coded text based on keywords.
 The interface simplifies the process of creating visually impactful posters, promoting awareness for sustainability initiatives.

 ## Features